rwnk-12/apmyx-gui/README.md

 # apmyx

-A GUI based Apple Music downloader for Atmos, Lossless, and AAC formats (needs to be built from source for MacOS, Linux).
+A GUI-based Apple Music downloader for Atmos, Lossless, and AAC formats (needs to be built from source for MacOS, Linux).

 **Get the latest Windows app from [releases](https://github.com/rwnk-12/apmyx-gui/releases)**.
-Please refer to [Installation](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#installation) instructions before starting the GUI to avoid any errors.
+Please refer to the [Installation](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#installation) section before starting the GUI to avoid any errors.

 ## About

-Easily download your playlists, songs, albums, artist discographies up to Lossless 24B/192kHz, and music videos up to 4K.
+Easily download your playlists, songs, albums, artist discographies up to Lossless 24-bit/192kHz, and music videos up to 4K.

 For music videos, lyrics downloads, and AAC LC 256, you only need a **[token](https://github.com/rwnk-12/apmyx-gui/blob/master/README.md#getting-your-media-user-token-using-dev-tools)** and do not need to install the wrapper.

 The wrapper is required for ALAC, Atmos, AAC Binaural, and Downmix formats.
-To install the wrapper, follow the guide here for **[MacOS](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#wrapper-installation-macos)** or **[Windows](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#wrapper-installation-windows)**.
+To install the wrapper, follow the guide for **[MacOS](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#wrapper-installation-macos)** or **[Windows](https://github.com/rwnk-12/apmyx-gui?tab=readme-ov-file#wrapper-installation-windows)**.

-Some browsers may block the download and flag the zip file as harmful due to a false positive.
+**Note:** Some browsers may block the download and flag the zip file as harmful due to a false positive.
 You can also download it from [Telegram](https://t.me/apmyx/10).
 The file contains no malicious scripts.
 The warning appears because it is not signed.
 You can safely ignore it and select "Run Anyway" when opening the .exe file.

 ## Features

 ### Easy Search
 <img width="1919" height="1021" alt="v1-main" src="https://github.com/user-attachments/assets/40cfb001-301a-412c-b3dd-c74ee0d7d099" />

 Search for your favorite songs and artists directly in the app.